 Champion 7500-Watt Portable Generator – This 7500-watt generator provides 8 hours of running time at 50% at 74 dBA.
 The 420cc engine features electric start and an included battery.
 Makes a perfect backup generator for your home, or your next outdoor project.

 Inverter generators are constructed with sophisticated exhaust systems, which enable them to throttle up and down to match the wattage of their application.
 This helps them run more efficiently, producing fewer emissions and creating less noise than their portable counterparts.
 We currently feature the following two models.

-Champion 2000-Watt Inverter Generator – This inverter model runs up to 9.5 hours at 25% load and 53 dBA.
-Its lightweight, stackable design makes it perfect for camping, tailgating and powering items in your RV.
+Champion 2500-Watt Inverter Generator – This inverter model features 2500 starting watts, 1850 running watts and up to 11.5 hours of run time.
+At only 39 pounds, it is one of the lightest generators of its power capacity.
+It operates at 58 dBA and is perfect for camping, tailgating and backing up a few home essentials.
 It also creates Clean Electricity free of spikes and drops, making it safe to use with sensitive electronics.
-Plus, it can also connect with a second Champion 2000-watt inverter using an optional ParaLINK Parallel Kit (sold separately) to double the wattage output.
+Plus, it can also connect with a second Champion 2500-watt inverter using an optional 50 Amp ParaLINK Parallel Kit (sold separately) to double the wattage output.